Wehda23/ps5-store/README.md

 # PlayStation 5 E-commerce Website

 ## Introduction

-We're proud to share the development journey of our PlayStation 5 e-commerce website.
+Welcome to the development journey of our PlayStation 5 e-commerce website.
+This project aims to provide a seamless and efficient shopping experience for PlayStation 5 enthusiasts.

+### Contributors

+- **Waheed Khaled Elhariri** - Backend Engineer
+  - Responsible for designing and implementing the server-side logic, API development, and database management.

+- **Zerihun Shiferaw** - Frontend Engineer
+  - In charge of developing the user interface, ensuring a smooth and engaging user experience, and integrating frontend features with backend services.

 ## Key Takeaways
 - Combining React and Flask for an easier e-commerce experience
 - Emphasis on sleek design and functionality